knached99/connect4/README.md

 ## Getting Started

+First, clone this github repo by running git clone https://github.com/knached99/connect4.git

+Second, cd into the project repo by running ``` cd connect4 ```

+Then, install the dependencies using NPM by running ```npm install ```

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev